tomickigrzegorz/prevent-display-sleep/README.md

 ## Below is information for developers
 Unfortunately, just doing an iframe doesn't always happen, as many sites are prohibited from downloading to an iframe - [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 I got around this by using php to be exact [CURL](https://www.php.net/manual/en/book.curl.php)

+## The easiest way to use
+Simply copy the `docs` folder to the desired location.
+Remember the website must have an `https` domain

 ## The first thing
 Install the Docker manual can be found here ->